Do you need an Osteopathic ‘MOT’?

 Osteopathic ‘MOT’ as we get older

 Our bodies can be likened to a car that needs regular servicing and maintenance as we get older!
 We can sometimes feel aches and tensions in our body frame as we get older.
 A presumption is made that this is to be ‘expected’ and all part of getting older.
-Osteopathic treatment is aimed at releasing strains and stresses that have often accumulated over the years.
+Osteopathic treatment aims to release strains and stresses that have often accumulated over the years.
 Osteopaths treat the whole person not just conditions.
 A wide variety of problems that are affecting us can be helped.
 Do you feel your body needs an Osteopathic ‘MOT’?

 Is it too late to do anything about it?